Finders Keepers, Lovers Weepers!

 Finders Keepers, Lovers Weepers! is a 1968 film by Russ Meyer.
 The story involves the goings-on at a topless go-go bar on the Sunset Strip.
 Meyer himself makes an appearance in this film.
 The composition Finlandia by Jean Sibelius is used in one of the film's love scenes.

 Plot

 Paul, the owner of a strip club bar on the Sunset Strip in Los Angeles, is taken home after being knocked out at a brothel, whose madam sends two thieves to Paul's club to rob the place while he is unconscious.

 When the star dancer at the bar quits, Paul's wife Kelly fills in for her.
 The bartender Ray then seduces her and takes her to his home, and the thieves Cal and Feeny begin working on cracking the safe.
 When Paul comes to and cannot find his wife at home, he goes to the club, where the thieves are engaged in their work.

-Paul manages to kill the two robbers after Claire has been killed and Ray seriously wounded.
+Paul manages to kill one of the two robbers, Feeny, before Claire herself has been killed but not before she shoots and kills the other robber, Cal, and after Ray has been seriously wounded by a knife thrown by Cal.